 6.3 Sodium Hydroxide Solution-Each litre of solution shall contain 40.0 g of NaOH dissolved in 900 mL of water, and shall be diluted with additional distilled or deionized water to obtain 1.0 L of solution.
-The volume proportion of sodium hydroxide solution to mortar bars in a storage container shall be $4 \pm 0.5$ volumes of solution to 1 volume of mortar bars.
+The volume proportion of sodium hydroxide solution to mortar bars in a storage container shall be 4 ± 0.5 volumes of solution to 1 volume of mortar bars.
 The volume of a mortar bar may be taken as 184 mL.
 Include sufficient test solution to ensure complete immersion of the mortar bars.

 6.3.1 Warning-Before using NaOH, review: (1) the safety precautions for using NaOH; (2) first aid for burns; and (3) the emergency response to spills, as described in the manufacturer's Material Safety Data Sheet or other reliable safety literature.
 NaOH can cause very severe burns and injury to unprotected skin and eyes.
-Suitable personal protective equipment should always be used.
-These should include full-face shields, rubber aprons, and gloves impervious to NaOH.
-Gloves should be checked periodically for pin holes.
+Suitable personal protective equipment must always be used.
+These include full-face shields, rubber aprons, and gloves impervious to NaOH.
+Gloves must be checked periodically for pinholes.